 What is the difference between the California and the federal WARN Acts?

-Below, our California labor law attorneys answer the following frequently asked questions:
+Below, our California labor and employment law attorneys answer the following frequently asked questions:

 - 1. What does the California WARN Act require of employers?